airbnb/javascript/README.md

   - [7.1](#7.1) <a name='7.1'></a> Use function declarations instead of function expressions. jscs: [`requireFunctionDeclarations`](http://jscs.info/rule/requireFunctionDeclarations)

     > Why?
-Function declarations are named, so they're easier to identify in call stacks.
-Also, the whole body of a function declaration is hoisted, whereas only the reference of a function expression is hoisted.
+The whole body of a function declaration is hoisted, whereas only the reference of a function expression is hoisted.
 This rule makes it possible to always use [Arrow Functions](#arrow-functions) in place of function expressions.

     ```javascript
     // bad